 More Tips to Keep Your Citrus Tree Alive

-- Provide 1-2 inches of compost per growing season.
+- Provide 1-2 inches of compost every 1-2 months.
 Although it’s slightly alkaline, compost is one of the best sources of nutrients for citrus trees.
 I have a vermicompost bin at home and my potted Meyer lemon absolutely loves it when I add some to the top of the pot (it starts new growth almost immediately).
 Depending on the quality of soil, you may not even need fertilizer.

 - Check on the sunlight levels.
 Especially if you’re growing your citrus tree in a cold climate, place them next to a sunny and southern facing wall to maximize warmth and sunlight.